RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/robotics-project-guide/choose-a-sim.md

 ### Examples of Physics Simulators

 - **Gazebo**: An open-source robotics simulator that integrates with the Robot Operating System (ROS).
-Gazebo uses physics engines like ODE (Open Dynamics Engine) to simulate complex interactions between robots and their environments, including accurate modeling of sensors and actuators. :contentReference[oaicite:1]{index=1}
+Gazebo uses physics engines like ODE (Open Dynamics Engine) to simulate complex interactions between robots and their environments, including accurate modeling of sensors and actuators.

-- **Isaac Gym**: Developed by NVIDIA, Isaac Gym is a high-performance simulator designed for robot learning.
+- **Isaac Lab**: Developed by NVIDIA, Isaac Lab is a high-performance simulator designed for robot learning.
 It leverages GPU acceleration to perform physics simulations and neural network computations directly on the GPU, enabling the parallel simulation of thousands of environments.
-This capability significantly speeds up reinforcement learning training times for robotics applications. :contentReference[oaicite:2]{index=2}
+This capability significantly speeds up reinforcement learning training times for robotics applications.

 ## Determining the Right Simulator for Your Project